Tallaght Stadium: International football

-Tallaght Stadium has been hosting the Ireland's women's team's matches in its bid to qualify for the 2023 Women's World Cup.
-It hosted a record crowd for an Irish women's football match, with 6,952 in attendance for Ireland's 1–0 victory over Finland to secure a play-off spot for the 2023 World Cup.
+Tallaght Stadium hosted the Ireland's women's football team's 2023 Women's World Cup qualification matches.
+It hosted a record crowd at the time for an Irish women's football match, with 6,952 in attendance for Ireland's 1–0 victory over Finland to secure a play-off spot for the 2023 World Cup.

 Current layout

 Main stand

 The main stand runs the length of the west side of the pitch and was the first stand to open in the stadium.
-It houses the club's officials and the press facilities as well as about 3,000 seats.
+It houses the club's officials and the press facilities and holds 3,078 seats.
 The main stand also houses the dressing rooms.
 The club's superstore is situated behind the stand.

 East stand

-The east stand runs the length of the east side of the pitch and was opened late in the 2009 season with capacity for about 3,000 seats.
+The east stand runs the length of the east side of the pitch and was opened late in the 2009 season with capacity of 2,893 seats.
 The ultras within the club's support base used to congregate in the east stand, but in 2019, with the opening of the South Stand, the more vociferous Rovers supporters relocated there.
 Away supporters are now accommodated in the east stand.
 In July 2010 a control room was constructed at the car park end of the east stand.

 South Stand

-The south stand, located behind one of the goals, was opened in 2019, holding just under 2,000 seats.
-Since then it has housed many of Rovers more vocal supporters.
+The south stand, located behind one of the goals, was opened in 2019, holding 2,160 seats.
+The ultras congregate in this stand and it houses many of Rovers more vocal supporters.